Richard Hamming on legal challenges computers face

 If our present model of accountability is based on two premises:

-The question then becomes: How to translate them to a world where machines are ubiquitious and ever smarter?
+The question then becomes: How to translate these two premises to a world where machines are ubiquitious and ever smarter?
 Will we wait until they seem to have free will and things to lose?

 Tagged with Richard Hamming · AI · Medicine · Ethics